SunnyX9/2024-UNpredictabilityOfEarlyUNemployment/README.md

 # 2024-UNPredictabilityOfEarlyUNemployment

 # Introduction
 This repository contains the Python code used in the analysis of the research article Kuikka, Sanni.
 2024.
 "The (Un)Predictability of Early (Un)Employment: A Machine Learning Approach."
-Socius:x-x. doi: xxxxxxxx
+Socius: Sociological Research for a Dynamic World, 10. doi: https://doi.org/10.1177/23780231241286655
 The DOI for this repository through Zenodo is https://doi.org/10.5281/zenodo.13898013

 # Dependencies